shopsys/shopsys/docs/storefront/gtm/intro.md

 - page information mapping
   are happening.

-It is very likely, that if your project requires customization of the logic, this is the file where the modifications are going to take place.
-Below you can see descriptions of almost all functions.
+It is very likely that if your project requires customization of the logic, this is the file where the modifications are going to take place.
+Below, you can see descriptions of almost all functions.
 Only self-descriptive and primitive functions are omitted.

 ## useGtmCartInfo

-Hook used to allow the application to work with cart information mapped according to the GTM requirements.
+The hook allows the application to work with cart information mapped according to the GTM requirements.
 It is a hook wrapper of the underlying `getGtmMappedCart` function, which takes care of the mapping itself.
-The hook handles the default state where no cart is available
+The hook handles the default state where no cart is available.

 ```ts
 export const useGtmCartInfo = (): {